Maj Gen Marke “Hoot” Gibson USAF (Ret)

 Ray Young, Ph.D.

-Dr. Ray Young serves as Technical Director for the Northeast UAS Airspace Integration Research Alliance (NUAIR Alliance) an alliance of more than 40 Massachusetts and New York organizations.
+Dr. Ray Young serves as the Chief Integration Officer for the Northeast UAS Airspace Integration Research Alliance (NUAIR Alliance) an alliance of several hundred Massachusetts and New York organizations.
 The NUAIR Alliance is the Test Site Manager for Griffiss International Airport, one of six FAA-designated Unmanned Aircraft Systems Test Sites with test ranges in New York and Massachusetts.
 Ray currently serves as a member of the RTCA SC-228 UAS Standards Committee.
 Before joining NUAIR, he was a senior member of the Saab Sensis Advanced Development group with responsibility for UAS research and development, and also director of the Saab Sensis Reston Technology Center.
 His technology group supported NASA and FAA in projects which included research and development for safe integration of advanced aircraft, including unmanned aircraft, into the global civil aviation system.
 Prior to 2009, he taught airport design engineering at the University of Nevada Las Vegas (UNLV), and MBA operations management and innovation as a management professor at the University of Southern Nevada.

 As a senior executive at the U.S. Department of Transportation, he served as deputy director for air transportation policy, and also served as deputy assistant secretary for policy and international affairs.
 During his five years as a federal executive, he was awarded the DOT Gold Medal for Outstanding Achievement for his contributions to the Department’s aviation policies.